Woody Woodpecker (2017 film): Production

 In November 2011, Universal Pictures and Illumination Entertainment planned an animated Woody Woodpecker feature film.
 John Altschuler and Dave Krinsky (King of the Hill) were in talks to develop a story, but in July 2013, Illumination canceled the project.

-In October 2013, Bill Kopp announced that Universal and Illumination hired him to direct an animated feature film with three interwoven stories.
-The project was put on hold and then cancelled, as Chris Meledandri confirmed that its concept was too thin for an 85-minute movie.
+In October 2013, Bill Kopp was hired by Universal and Illumination to direct an animated feature film with three interwoven stories.
+The project was put on hold and then cancelled, as Chris Meledandri confirmed that its concept was too thin for an 85-minute film.

-On July 13, 2016, Cartoon Brew reported that Universal 1440 Entertainment was filming a live-action/CGI hybrid Woody Woodpecker film, following the success of Alvin and the Chipmunks.
-It was reported that Zamm was in discussions with Universal executives about what he was interested in directing and co-writing with William Robertson next after The Little Rascals Save the Day, and expressed interest in a Woody Woodpecker movie.
-Director and co-writer Alex Zamm has also watched all 200 Woody Woodpecker cartoons, as preparation for the movie.
+In 2016, Universal 1440 Entertainment was filming a live-action/CGI hybrid Woody Woodpecker film, following the success of Alvin and the Chipmunks.
+Director and co-writer Alex Zamm was in discussions with Universal executives to direct a Woody Woodpecker film, with co-writer William Robertson following their previous project The Little Rascals Save the Day.
+He has also watched all 200 Woody Woodpecker cartoons, as preparation for the film.
 For cost-effective reasons, it was agreed upon for the film to have a more singular approach with Woody Woodpecker being the one surreal element as a photorealistic character in the real world.
-Filming began in June 2016 and ended later in July of that year.
+Filming began that June and ended later in July.
 Filming was done in Squamish, British Columbia, Canada.
 The primary audience in mind for the film was that of Brazil.
-The cartoon has been broadcast in the country for, by 2017, 38 years.
-The Brazilian newspaper Folha Vitória stated that the series was popular ("com ótima audiência").
-In December 2016, a teaser trailer for the film was leaked by Universal Pictures Brazil with the Brazilian Portuguese dub; a trailer for the original English version later premiered in America on December 13, 2017.
+The cartoon has been broadcast in the country for, by 2017, 38 years, and the Brazilian newspaper Folha Vitória stated that the series was popular ("com ótima audiência").